naev/naev/utils/ssys/Readme.md

 # TODO
  - implement xml_list dunders (and simplify ssys_relax accordingly)
+ - ssys.py should remove empty waypoint list and be included in xml_format
  - __iadd__ for naev_xml ?
  - `reposition.c`:
     - crash when empty input with 4 args or more *